Frequently Asked Questions

 RECOMMENDED: Warm layers for cool mornings, shorts or capris, longer pants with tapered/slim fitted legs, flat-soled shoes, sunglasses, sandals as long as they are securely strapped on your feet - also, sunscreen!

-NOT RECOMMENDED: Denim (heavy seams combined with the friction while riding can become uncomfortable), maxi dresses or wide-legged pants (can get caught in the chain or spokes which will not only ruin your garment but may also cause you to crash), wedge heels, flip flops, mules.
+NOT RECOMMENDED: Denim (heavy seams can become uncomfortable), maxi dresses or wide-legged pants (can get caught in the chain or spokes which will not only ruin your garment but may also cause you to crash), wedge heels, flip flops, mules.

 The wineries generally don't have a dress code, but we understand you want to blend with other guests.
-We advise drssing "smart active" like you would for a round of golf.
+We advise dressing "smart active" like you would for a round of golf.

 Guided Bike Tours